Advanced MVP · Rust-native

 DataFrames & Datasets — window functions, UDFs, grouping sets, ROLLUP/CUBE, lateral & recursive CTEs.

 Spark Connect — full gRPC server; unmodified PyPI pyspark (3.5 & 4.0) connects and runs.
+Opt-in bearer-token auth + TLS.

 MLlib via Connect — LogisticRegression, RandomForest, k-means, FPGrowth, Pipelines, CrossValidator, model persistence.